 How To Ship Large Books

 All books are not the same.
 There are small books, thin books, thick books, and big books.
-A pocket-sized manual is not the same as a school textbook.
+For example, a pocket-sized manual is not the same as a school textbook.
 And shipping 30 volumes of Dictionaries will require a different shipping approach.

-For large textbooks, it is better to wrap them in plastic to provide adequate protection from water damage.
+It is better to wrap them in plastic for large textbooks to provide adequate protection from water damage.
 As said earlier, bubble wrap is sufficient protection against moisture.
-But make sure you protect the corners and spine of the book with cardboard covering.
+But make sure you protect the corners and spine of the book with a cardboard covering.
 And also, ensure that the books are placed in a proper-sized shipping box.

 For the shipment of larger books, get a multi-depth box that helps you adjust the box to the required depth.
 You can use cardboard dividers between the textbooks so that the books do not bend.
 Use extra packaging material within the box to prevent the books from sliding around.
 If you want to know how to ship a textbook, use these methods.